 If you throw a camera in a window inside, a burglar may not even notice it until he has already chosen your house as a target.
 That, of course, assumes you haven’t plastered supplemental signage up outside your home (I know, tacky right?).

 Barring all of that, if you’re still considering an indoor camera, please read on.

 I’ve long since lost count of the number of times somebody has mentioned that they were shopping for a cameras to cover their driveway or front yard and planned to buy indoor instead of outdoor home security cameras.
 I had to stop slapping my forehead for fear that I might start to look like some of the heads on Easter Island.

 Here, I’ll hold your hand with a video.
 I promise, it’s really quick.

-Don’t Prevent Security Camera Glare Through Your Window, Avoid it Altogether
+Don’t Learn How Prevent Glare Through Your Window with a Security Camera, Avoid it Altogether

 If you plan on getting an indoor camera with night vision, then you better make sure that you can cover or disable the IR LEDs on the camera meant to provide night vision.
 Or, you’ll get something like this (your mileage may vary):